krishnakadiyala/NPAcourse/labs/ZBONUS_TextFSM.md

 ```

-Now we know the state machine and parsing is working as we want it to.
+Now we know the state machine and parsing are working as we want them to.

 ##### Step 7